dfinity/portal/docs/developer-docs/quickstart/network-quickstart.md

         cd hello

-## Check the connection to the {platform} mainnet
+## Check the connection to theicmainnet

 There is a reserved network alias that you can use to access the Internet Computer blockchain mainnet.
 The network alias is a system setting that’s defined internally, so there’s nothing you need to configure in your projects by default.

-To check your connection to the {platform}:
+To check your connection to the ic:

 1. Check that you are in the root directory for your project, if needed.

-2. Check the current status of the {platform} and your ability to connect to it by running the following command for the network alias `ic`:
+2. Check the current status of theicand your ability to connect to it by running the following command for the network alias `ic`:

         dfx ping ic

-3. Verify that the `dfx ping ic` command returns information about the {platform}.
+3. Verify that the `dfx ping ic` command returns information about the ic.

     For example, you should see output similar to the following: